 Taste it, and if it’s too strong/bitter, add a splash of hot water.
 As previously said, I prefer moderate brewed coffee, and this formula (essentially scaled down from a 700-gram water/40-gram coffee recipe) works for me.

 The brewing time should have been between 3.5 and 4.5 minutes.
 If the brew was too quick, try a finer grind or a slower pour velocity next time.
 Consider using a coarser grind or a faster pour rate if the brew is too slow.

 How do you get stains out of Chemex?

 Pour equal parts distilled white vinegar and warm water into the carafe and fill to the brim.
 (If the exterior of your Chemex requires a thorough cleaning, immerse it in the liquid using a washtub, bucket, or kitchen sink.)

 How do you use a Chemex without a filter?

-If you ran out of Chemex coffee filter, you can opt in for a strainer over the cup, or use a reusable metal coffee filter.
-If no other options are available, you can try with a paper towel, although, not really recommended.
+If you run out of a Chemex coffee filter, you can opt for a strainer over the cup or a reusable metal coffee filter.
+If no other options are available, you can try with a paper towel, although, not recommended.